McAroney/restfullstack/README.md

     node server.js

-> **NOTE** All the codebase is in one file, which isn't the most elegant solution but due to the "explorative" nature of this assignment, it
+> **NOTE** Most of the codebase (models - or Data Schemas, are separate) is in one file, which isn't the most elegant solution but due to the "explorative" nature of this assignment, it
 > just happened to gather up in one file.
 The code base might be further
 > refined in future revision (this back-end will be re-used for another,
 > front-end assignment.